Wedding Budget Tip #24: Serve Wine & Beer Only

-This post is part of a recurring series here on BSB – we share a wedding budget tip every Tuesday to help you save money on your wedding!
-You can also access all the wedding budget tips on a single page for your convenience and future reference.
-This week, we're talking all about wedding booze and how to cut your costs on alcohol.
+This post is part of a recurring series here on BSB where we share wedding budget tips to help you save money on your wedding!
+You can access all the wedding budget tips on a single page for your convenience and future reference.
+In this post, we’re talking about how to save on your wedding reception alcohol.

 Wedding Budget Tip #24:

-Serve only wine & beer – skip the open bar.
+Serve only wine & beer – skip the pricey open bar.